Animae-Magnae-Prodigus/blog/_posts/science-fiction/2024-12-01-Stanley-G-Weinbaum-A-Martian-Odyssey.md

 # Overall: 9/9.
 I feel extremely sorry to hear that he died only 1 year after he wrote such a masterpiece.
-The work was so good that Asimov once said in the collection *The Best of Stanley G. Weinbaum* that the story made Weinbaum recognized as the world's best living science fiction writer and **at once almost every writer in the field tried to imitate him.** I thought there exist no other praises higher than this one.
-Attracting other writer to imitate your work is always the best honor for the writer, better than any other prizes in the world.
+The work was so good that Asimov once said in the second nova of [Asimov on Science Fiction](https://archive.org/details/asimovonsciencef0000asim/page/220) (page 220, chapter 34) or of the introduction of the collection *The Best of Stanley G. Weinbaum* that the story made Weinbaum recognized as the world's best living science fiction writer and **at once almost every writer in the field tried to imitate him.** I thought there exist no other praises higher than this one.
+Attracting other writers to imitate your work is always the best honor for all the writers in the world, better than any other tangible prizes.

-Lovecraft commented him that he had that envisage to refrain from any cheap dramatics in which almost all adventure-pulpists wallow.
-Even after 36 years later, this work was still voted on the list of the best stories by the Science Fiction Writers of America.
+Even 36 years after his death, this work was still voted on the list of the best stories by the Science Fiction Writers of America.
+Even 43 years after his death, people still commemorate him with a crater on Mars named after him for this work.

-Epic.
-Genius.
-Wonder.

-Then I go through its sequel called Valley of Dreams, I don't think it comparable to the first one, though the sequel explained a lot of foreshadowing here and showed Weinbaum's marvellous thoughts.
+Then I go through its sequel called Valley of Dreams, I don't think it comparable to the first one on the degree of mysteries, structure and suspense, though the sequel explained a lot of foreshadowing here and also showed Weinbaum's marvellous thoughts.

 It's heard that he was about to write the third novelette.
 But he died of lung cancer soon after this scheme.
 Many authors like Otto Binder thought it was a real loss to science fiction because he was leading the way to new and untouched heights in creativeness.
+Lovecraft commented that Weinbaum had that envisage to refrain from any cheap dramatics in which almost all adventure-pulpists wallow.
+Asimov evaluated Weinbaum's talents even higher than Heinlein in his essay and even claimed if Weinbaum lived longer, then Campbell Revolution would undoubtedly be substituted by Weinbaum Revolution.

+Stanley G. Weinbaum is hence one of my idols to be imitated and challenged.